 There’s hard evidence that shows restaurant promotions can get more guests through your doors and more dollars in your tills.
 But just running a promotion for the sake of it or at random doesn’t guarantee success for your restaurant.
-You’ll want to have a look at the data and choose a promotion that will fit both your business and your guests.
+You’ll want to have a look at the data to get the best ideas for restaurant specials that your guests will actually love.

 Fortunately, we’re here to help.
 Before we get into the details though, it helps to learn more about the science that makes promotions work.
 Before getting started, it’s important to know about the different types of promotions you can implement in your own restaurant (and if they’re the right fit for your guests).